Nigeria Becomes 77th Member of European Bank for Reconstruction and Development

 Ndubuisi Francis

-The presentation witnessed discussions on future collaboration, a statement issued by the Director, Information and Public Relations, Ministry of Finance, Mohammed Manga said.
+The presentation featured discussions on future collaboration, a statement issued by Director, Information and Public Relations, Federal Ministry of Finance, Mohammed Manga, said.

-While welcoming the delegation, the minister alluded to the macroeconomic reforms under the President Bola Tinubu-led administration, including fuel subsidy removal, fiscal deficit reduction, exchange rate stability, and tax reforms to attract investment.
+While welcoming the delegation, the minister alluded to the macroeconomic reforms under the President Bola Tinubu administration, including fuel subsidy removal, fiscal deficit reduction, exchange rate stability, and tax reforms, to attract investment.

-He highlighted Nigeria’s potential as a regional production hub, with growth targets set to reach 7 per cent annually.
+He highlighted Nigeria’s potential as a regional production hub, with growth targets set to reach seven per cent annually.